elixir-nx/nx/nx/README.md

   * Auto-vectorization and auto-batching, which allow developers to elegantly transform numerical code that only work on specific dimensions, into code that efficiently runs on higher dimensions in parallel

   * Numerical definitions, known as `defn`, is a subset of Elixir that is compilable to multiple targets, including GPUs.
-See [EXLA](https://github.com/elixir-nx/nx/tree/main/exla) for just-in-time (JIT) compilation for CPUs/GPUs/TPUs and [Torchx](https://github.com/elixir-nx/nx/tree/main/torchx) for CPUs/GPUs support;
+See [EXLA](https://github.com/elixir-nx/nx/tree/main/exla) for just-in-time (JIT) compilation for CPUs/GPUs/TPUs and [Torchx](https://github.com/elixir-nx/nx/tree/main/torchx) or [Candlex](https://github.com/mimiquate/candlex) for CPUs/GPUs support;

   * Built-in distributed² serving: encapsulate complex numerical pipelines into `Nx.Serving`.
 Servings provide batching, streaming, and partitioning out of the box.
 You can distribute servings over multiple CPU cores and GPU devices, as well as over a cluster of machines;